IRS Forms

 Deadlines, Extensions, And Payments

 Mark your calendar.
-Form 1042 for 2024 payments is due Monday, March 17, 2025, because March 15 falls on a Saturday.
-File on time, and if you need more time to file, submit Form 7004 by that date.
-An extension moves the filing deadline only.
-Payment is still due by the original due date, which means you must pay by March 17, 2025 to avoid late‑payment penalties and interest.
+Forms 1042‑S for 2025 calendar‑year payments are due Monday, March 16, 2026, because March 15 falls on a Sunday.
+File and furnish the recipient copies on time, and if you need more time to file the information returns with the IRS, submit Form 8809 by that date.
+The parent Form 1042 reconciliation is due on the same mid‑March window, and you extend it on Form 7004.
+An extension moves the filing deadline only, payment is still due by the original due date.

 Extensions buy you time to file, not time to pay.
 Pay by the original due date to stop penalties and interest.